 Students should allow themselves two hours to take the exam.

-Turkish: Friday, September 2, 3:00pm - 6:00pm, 103 Knox Hall.
+Turkish: Friday, September 1 at 12:00pm, KNOX 104.
 Students also need to schedule an oral proficiency interview with Zuleyha Colak.

 Beginners who cannot read or write basic Arabic, Hebrew, Hindi/Urdu, Persian or Turkish should register for First Year Arabic, First Year Modern Hebrew, Elementary Hindi/Urdu, Elementary Persian or Elementary Modern Turkish.

 Students wishing to study Arabic, Hebrew, Hindi/Urdu, Persian or Turkish at a level above the introductory level must take a placement test before registration.
 Those seeking to waive a language requirement must take a proficiency test.

 For Arabic, all prospective students should consult the Guidelines for Registration

 For Hebrew, students who have passed the Jerusalem Examination or have scored 700 or above on the College Board SAT Subject Test in Modern Hebrew are exempt from the language requirement and may take courses in Hebrew literature.